-Successful management and relief of hip pain usually takes a systematic, focused and persistent approach.
+Successful management and relief of hip pain usually take a systematic, focused, and persistent approach.
 We specialise in providing fast pain relief, but also longer her term rehab solutions for those who want them.

 Step 1 – Get A Correct Diagnosis For Your Hip Pain